 We’re charging full speed into the era in which technology and human existence are inextricably intertwined, each informing the future of the other.

-Evolving traveller expectations are fueling technology innovation, just as breakthroughs in technology bring about changes in consumer behavior, which technology then rushes in to cater to.
+Evolving traveler expectations are fueling technology innovation, just as breakthroughs in technology bring about changes in consumer behavior, which technology then rushes in to cater to.

 “I think I am as concerned as I am excited,” admitted Johannes Thomas, trivago’s Managing Director and Chief Revenue Officer, during his executive interview at the recent Phocuswright Conference 2017 — held this year in Miami, Florida — with Phocuswright’s Director of Research, Maggie Rauch.

-“Technology will revolutionise pretty much every part of our lives.”
+“Technology will revolutionize pretty much every part of our lives.”

 As new technology gives flight to new consumer expectations, and as workforce automation looms ever nearer on the horizon, it’s time for the travel and hospitality industry to ask itself what responsibility it has in dealing with the impact of technology on the way humans beings operate, individually and as a society.